Online Platforms and the Fair Exposure Problem Under Homophily: Acknowledgements

 \section{Acknowledgements}

 This project has been part of the MD4SG working group on Bias, Discrimination, and Fairness.
-The material is based on work supported by the National Science Foundation under Graduate Research Fellowship No.\,DGE-1650115 (Jessie Finocchiaro).
+The material is based on work supported by the National Science Foundation under Graduate Research Fellowship No.\,DGE-1650115 and National Science Foundation Award No.\,2202898 (Jessie Finocchiaro).
 Keziah Naggita was supported in part by the National Science Foundation under Grant No.\,CCF-1815011 and by the Simons Foundation under the Simons Collaboration on the Theory of Algorithmic Fairness.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the funding sources.